Mean Robust Optimization: Parameter selection and outliers

-\paragraph{Choosing $K$.} When the uncertain constraint is affine and $\supp$ does not affect the uncertainty set, the number of clusters $K$ does not affect the final solution, so it is always best to choose $K = 1$.
+\paragraph{Choosing $K$.} When the uncertain constraint is affine and $\supp$ does not affect the worst-case constraint value, the number of clusters $K$ does not affect the final solution, so it is always best to choose $K = 1$.
 We trivially cluster by averaging all data-points without using any clustering algorithm.
-When $\supp$ affects the uncertainty set, there is a difference of at most $\Delta$ between setting $K=1$ and $K=N$, which can often be approximated $\approx 0$ for small $\epsilon$.
+When $\supp$ affects the worst-case constraint value, there is a difference of at most $\Delta$ between setting $K=1$ and $K=N$, which can often be approximated $\approx 0$ for small $\epsilon$.
 Therefore, setting $K = 1$ remains the recommendation.
 When the constraint is concave, we choose $K$ to obtain a reasonable upper bound on $\bar{g}^K(x)$, as described in Theorem~\ref{thm:1}.
-This upper bound depends linearly on $D(K)$, the clustering value, so by choosing the {\it elbow} of the plot of $D(K)$, we choose a cluster number that, while being a reasonably low value, best conforms to the shape of the underlying distribution.
-No matter if the uncertainty lies in the objective or the constraints, this bound will inform us of the potential difference between choosing different $K$.
-Note that, by directly returning $D(K)$, this procedure can be completed in the clustering step without having to solve the downstream optimization problem.
+This upper bound depends linearly on $D(K)$, the clustering value, so by choosing the {\it elbow} of the plot of $D(K)$, we choose a cluster number that, while being a reasonably low value, best conforms to the shape of the underlying distribution. \reviewChanges{When the constraint is maximum-of-concave, the bounds given in Theorem~\ref{thm:maxconcave} also depends on $D(K)$.
+Notice that the value $\delta(K,z,\gamma)$ in the lower bound is also a weighted transformation of $D(K)$.} The elbow method has been commonly used in machine learning problems pertaining the choice of hyper-parameters, especially for $K$-means, and can be traced back to Thorndike~\cite{elbow} in 1953.
+Note that, by directly returning $D(K)$ and examining the elbow as an initial step, this procedure can be completed in the clustering step without having to solve the downstream optimization problem. \reviewChanges{To further improve the choice of $K$, or if the elbow is unclear, cross-validation may be used for low $K$ values or $K$ values around the elbow. } No matter if the uncertainty lies in the objective or the constraints, this bound will inform us of the potential difference between choosing different $K$.